ecashin/memoradical/README.md

 https://ecashin.github.io/memoradical

-Please see the online help before clicking "Go" when visiting the app.
+Please see the online help
+before clicking the "Memoradical" button when visiting the app.

 ## Building